GLSRC/rescomp/README.md

 Install git and Anaconda 3 (see above).
 Make sure to close and then reopen the terminal if this is the first time you installed Anaconda.

-Open a terminal and enter the folder you wish to copy the gitlab repository to.
+Open a terminal and enter the folder you wish to copy the GitLab repository to.

-Clone the gitlab repository.
+Clone the GitLab repository.
 Here we copy it into the folder "rescomp"

     git clone https://gitlab.dlr.de/rescom/reservoir-computing.git rescomp

-Enter the cloned gitlab folder
+Enter the cloned GitLab folder

     cd rescomp